Yemen: Islamic era

-Tahirid dynasty (1454–1517)

 The Tahirids were a local clan based in Rada'a.
 They built schools, mosques, and irrigation channels, as well as water cisterns and bridges in Zabid, Aden, Rada'a, and Juban.
 Their best-known monument is the Amiriya Madrasa in Rada' District, which was built in 1504.
 The Tahirids were too weak either to contain the Zaydi imams or to defend themselves against foreign attacks.

-Realizing how rich the Tahirid realm was, the Mamluks decided to conquer it.
+Realising how rich the Tahirid realm was, the Mamluks decided to conquer it.
 The Mamluk army, with the support of forces loyal to Zaydi Imam Al-Mutawakkil Yahya Sharaf ad-Din, conquered the entire Tahirid realm but failed to capture Aden in 1517.
 The Mamluk victory was short-lived.
 The Ottoman Empire conquered Egypt, hanging the last Mamluk Sultan in Cairo.
 The Ottomans had not decided to conquer Yemen until 1538.
 The Zaydi highland tribes emerged as national heroes by offering stiff, vigorous resistance to the Turkish occupation.
 The Mamluks tried to attach Yemen to Egypt and the Portuguese led by Afonso de Albuquerque, occupied the island of Socotra and made an unsuccessful attack on Aden in 1513.